pinouche/GP-dimensionality-reduction/README.md

-code for the following paper (under review):
+code for the following paper (accepted as full paper for GECCO 2022):

 "On genetic programming representations and fitness functions for interpretable dimensionality reduction"